Plan a Visit

 Eagle watching on your own can be a rewarding experience.
 It offers the flexibility to move from one location to another at your own pace.

 You’ll want to dress warmly and in layers and wear waterproof boots.
-Bring snacks for the time you’ll spend in your vehicle.
-Even though we have extra binoculars and spotting scopes, it is always helpful to bring your own if you have them.
+Bring snacks for the time you’ll spend in your vehicle, and binoculars if you have them.
 Birding field guides fill the time between sightings and help you to become more educated about eagles and other birds of our region.

 Check out the local hotels and inns listed on our Green Lodging Partnership page to find a great place to stay while you’re here.
 These hotels and their guests directly contribute to the healthy lands and clean waters that support eagles and their habitat in our region.